lukeaus/folderz/README.md

     somePkg
 ```

-Run this command to find out your largest node_modules directories
+Run this command to find all your largest node_modules directories and sort by size (and don't show nested children.)

 ```
 folderz node_modules
 ```

+Result

 ```
 55 files in /myapp/node_modules